 Amidst the enchantment and beauty that is Paris in the spring, something is missing for Max.
 That je ne sais quoi.
 That quelque chose.
 Max has made his millions; when will he find romance?

-Publishing in time for Valentine’s Day, this adorable tale of love will charm and delight children and parents.
+This adorable tale of love will charm and delight children and parents.

 Click to enlarge image

 It’s clever, and it’s silly and seems loony enough to attract children.
 It was fun to read, and I also suspect a child familiar with Max’s adventures in Paris would recognize the city, should she visit.

 Ooh-la-la, c’est formidable!
 Busy, surreal illustrations combine with a sophisticated, witty text to create a fast-moving, hip-hopping Parisian adventure of canine amour...Brilliant, bold, funny and obscure, this is definitely one of Kalman’s best efforts to date.

 Visual and literary jokes abound...while lighthearted digressions offer amusing first lessons in art appreciation...sophisticated fare indeed, but children and the uninitiated alike will find plenty of amusement nonetheless.
 Painstaking design integrates text and pictures, turns type upside-down or sideways, shrinks or expands type size—whimsical touches in perfect keeping with this fluid work.